${\sL}$-resolvents and pseudo-spectral functions of symmetric linear relations in Hilbert spaces: Introduction

-If there exists a real point $a\in\rho(A,\sL)$, the $\sL$-resolvent matrix $W$ can be calculated by
+If there exists a real point $a\in\rho(A,\sL)$, the $\sL$-resolvent matrix $W(z)$ can be calculated by

-An effective tool in the study of extension theory of symmetric operators is the notion of the boundary triple $\Pi=(\cH,\Gamma_0,\Gamma_1)$ (see Definition~\ref{def:btriple}) introduced by J. Calkin~\cite{Cal39} and developed by A. Kochubei \cite{Koc75}, V. Bruk \cite{Br76} and M. and L. Gorbachuks~\cite{GG91}.
+An effective tool in the study of extension theory of symmetric operators is the notion of the boundary triple $\Pi=(\cH,\Gamma_0,\Gamma_1)$ (see Definition~\ref{def:btriple}) introduced by J. Calkin~\cite{Cal39} and developed by A.N.
+Kochubei \cite{Koc75}, V.M.
+Bruk \cite{Br76} and M.L. and V.I.
+Gorbachuks~\cite{GG91}.
 In \cite{DM91} relations between the Kre\u{\i}n's representation theory and the theory of boundary triples were investigated and, in particular, it was shown that to a given boundary triple $\Pi$ and a gauge $\sL$ corresponds a unique $\sL$-resolvent matrix by the formula